faithruth/kanzu-support-desk/readme.txt

 KSD allows you to:

-* Very simple user interface
+* Use a very simple, native WordPress interface
-* Email Notifications to keep you and your customer up-to-date on a ticket's progress
+* Receive email notifications to keep you and your happy customer up-to-date on a ticket's progress
-* Support for various products created using KSD itself, WooCommerce or Easy Digital Downloads
+* Work seamlessly with WooCommerce or Easy Digital Downloads
-* Multiple channels for ticket-creation: Front-end via a support form, backend via a pretty form, via Email as an optional add-on
+* Have multiple channels for ticket-creation.
+You can use a support form on the front-end of your site or a form in your admin panel.
+Using one of [our premium addons](https://kanzucode.com/downloads/category/kanzu-support-desk/), you can also enable support for tickets created by [email](https://kanzucode.com/downloads/kanzu-support-desk-mail/), [Facebook](https://kanzucode.com/downloads/kanzu-support-desk-facebook/) or [Twitter](https://kanzucode.com/downloads/kanzu-support-desk-twitter/).
-* Unlimited number of agents supported
+* Have as many agents as you want
-* Beautiful graphs to let you in on your performance
+* Track changes to a ticket from a ticket log
-* Private notes on tickets to allow agents share extra information on tickets with each other
+* Monitor your performance from beautiful graphs on your dashboard
-* Simple ticket re-assignment
+* Create private notes on tickets to allow agents share extra information on tickets with each other
-* Ticket severity supported
+* Re-assign tickets in a jiffy
-* Translation-ready
+* Group tickets based on products/categories/tags/departments - whatever works for you

-This isn't a feature but it is worth mentioning that a great help desk plugin ought to have a good support team behind it.
-This one does, if we can say so ourselves :-)
+* Change to a language you prefer since the plugin supports translation.
+You can [contribute to translations here](https://translate.wordpress.org/projects/wp-plugins/kanzu-support-desk)

 == Installation ==